 Surgical Sperm Retrieval

-Patients with certain ejaculatory disorders or no sperm in the ejaculate may be offered Surgical Sperm Retrieval and given a chance to father their own child (with an ICSI treatment cycle).
+This procedure is offered to patients with certain ejaculatory disorders or no sperm in the ejaculate Surgical Sperm Retrieval gives a golden chance to father their own child by employing the IVF with ICSI treatment cycle.

 Men with absent sperms, very low sperms or in immotile sperms in semen can become father through intra-cytoplasmic sperm injection (ICSI) if sperm can be retrieved from their epididymis or testis.

 Retrieval of epididymal or testicular sperm for ICSI is indicated in the following cases: